WordPress/test-handbook/get-setup-for-testing/set-up-a-testing-environment.md

 # Set Up a Testing Environment

-To test WordPress core tickets effectively, you need an environment where you can apply patches and run tests.
+To test WordPress core tickets effectively, you need an environment where you can apply patches and run tests. **Patches are created against the [`trunk`](https://github.com/WordPress/wordpress-develop) branch**, the development version of WordPress, not the stable release from wordpress.org/download, so you'll need to work with the development codebase.
 This guide covers the options available for setting up a testing environment.

 ## Choose Your Environment